Puy-de-Dôme: Geography

 Puy-de-Dôme is part of the current region of Auvergne-Rhône-Alpes and is bordered by the departments of Loire, Haute-Loire, Cantal, Corrèze, Allier, and Creuse.
-Parts of the department belong to the Parc naturel régional Livradois-Forez.
+Parts of the department belong to the Parc naturel régional des Volcans d'Auvergne and Parc naturel régional Livradois-Forez.

 The department is in the Massif Central and boasts more than 80 volcanic craters.
 It is three hours from Paris and an hour from Lyon by highways A71 and A89.
 The A75 links it to the Mediterranean Sea.

 Principal towns

 The most populous commune is Clermont-Ferrand, the prefecture.
-As of 2019, there are 10 communes with more than 10,000 inhabitants:
+As of 2021, there are 10 communes with more than 10,000 inhabitants: